Here is an overview of my journey with a cryotherapy in Australia experiment!

 Cryotherapy assists with pain by triggering the body’s ‘fight or flight’ response.
 This stimulates the production of endorphins and decreases the body’s perception of pain.
 Also, nerve cells in the chilled area cause nearby blood vessels to constrict (vasodilation) which leads to a reduction of blood flow to the injured area.
 These two things working in combination create an analgesic (numbing) effect on soft tissue.

-OK, so I’m sure you want to hear the nitty-gritty now…how has it gone so far?…well, here it is:
+OK, so I’m sure you want to hear the nitty-gritty now…how has it gone so far?…well, here it is – the first cryotherapy in Australia experiment.

 Sessions 1-7: Overview